Health Risks of Untreated Sleep Apnea

-If you notice these symptoms in yourself or a loved one, call 503-400-6542 today and schedule your free consultation with Dr. Michelle Aldrich in Salem, OR.
+If you notice these symptoms in yourself or a loved one, call 503-391-9558 today and schedule your consultation with Dr. Michelle Aldrich in Salem, OR.
 She’ll make sure you get the right diagnosis and effective treatment for your sleep apnea.

 Sleep Apnea & Your Circulatory System

 Your circulatory system includes your heart, lungs, blood vessels, and other organs that are responsible for delivering oxygenated blood throughout your body.

 By reducing the amount of oxygen in your bloodstream, sleep apnea puts a tremendous strain on your heart, making it work harder to get enough oxygen to your brain and other vital organs.
 This dramatically increases your risk for heart disease and high blood pressure, as well as making you more likely to suffer a potentially fatal heart attack or stroke.

 Your respiratory system includes your lungs and other organs that work together to take in oxygen and expel carbon dioxide.
 Patients with sleep apnea are more likely to suffer from respiratory problems such as chronic obstructive pulmonary disease (COPD).